-There seems to be no escaping 'Jax' and its 840 square miles.
+'Jax' is huge, 840 square miles huge.
 But there are many natural respites, each with a story to tell.

 The St. Johns River which gives Jacksonville its "River City" moniker flows north one of only a handful of such rivers in the United States.
 It creates a picturesque scene downtown and is flanked on both banks by the Riverwalk, which marries the river with the downtown cityscape.

 Want to bounce between the banks?
 Hop on the downtown water taxi.